freebsd/pkg/FAQ.md

 that this library is still on your system.
 Check for and delete /usr/lib/libpkg.so.0.

 <a name="18"></a>
 ### Q: Can pkgng cope with parallel installs?
-What happpens if I simultaneously (attempt to) install conflicting packages?
+What happens if I simultaneously (attempt to) install conflicting packages?

 No.  Parallel installs will not work -- the first to start will lock the DB, and the second won't be able to proceed.